canjs/can-queues/doc/queue-types/priority-queue.md

-@module {function} can-queues.constructors.priorityQueue PriorityQueue
+@module {function} can-queues.PriorityQueue PriorityQueue
-@parent can-queues.constructors 1
+@parent can-queues/types

 @description A queue that you can `enqueue` into (with priority) and `flush`